Got this N scale layout in from Dave which I rather liked:

 That’s all this time.

-Don’t forget the Beginner’s Guide if you want to get going on your own layout, just like Dave and Jim.
+Don’t forget the Beginner’s Guide if you want to get going on your own layout, just like Dave, Jim and the others.

 Keep ’em coming.